Trisha Yearwood’s meatloaf recipe is all you need to say goodbye to boring meatloaf once and for all!

 - Veggies.
 If you’re going for something light, how about a side of mashed cauliflower, steamed broccoli, roasted vegetables, or a salad with vinaigrette?

 How to Store and Freeze Meatloaf

 This meatloaf recipe yields two loaves, so you’ll likely have leftovers.

-To serve, thaw the frozen meatloaf in the fridge overnight.
-Cut it into smaller sizes and reheat in the microwave for 3 minutes.
+- To reheat.
+Thaw the frozen meatloaf in the fridge overnight.
+Cut it into smaller sizes and reheat it in the microwave for 3 minutes.